jgwehr/homelab-docker/services/adblock-and-dns/README.md

 ## Dependencies

 - My Pi-hole setup depends on Unbound for DNS resolution.
 However, this isn't required.
 You can choose to use any other DNS service instead.
-Remove or update `PIHOLE_DNS_`.
-If removed, modify via UI.
+Follow Pi-Hole's instructions.
+But, generally, this means removing `FTLCONF_dns_revServers` and configuring `FTLCONF_dns_upstreams`

 ## Environment and Configuration